 Close to the Place des Vosges, theEglise Saint-Paul-Saint-Louis is well worth an extended stop to discover its history and architecture.
 Especially since the church was completely renovated in 2012, and has been restored to its former glory.

-If this church rings a bell, it's probably because you've read Victor Hugo's Les Misérables, and remember that it's in this church that Cosette and Marius get married.
+If this church rings a bell, it's probably because you've read Victor Hugo's Les Misérables, and remember that it was in this church that Cosette and Marius were married.
 In 1843, Victor Hugo's infamous daughter Leopoldine was married in the same church.
 For the occasion, Hugo donated two holy-water fonts to the church, which are still there today.

 Inside, theimpressive Dome, one of the first and largest to be built in Paris, bathes us in its light.
 It would later inspire the construction of other domes, such as those of the Sorbonne, Val-de-Grâce, Invalides and Jesuit churches in general.